 Don’t assume you’re actually going to get any sleep at Gatwick Airport

 Let’s look at this situation realistically.
 You’re sleeping in an airport terminal.
-You’re not going to have the most fulfilling, deepest sleep of your life – far from it, probably.
+You’re not going to have the most fulfilling, deepest sleep of your life.

 Don’t settle on one place to sleep in